ROWLANDS CASTLE HERITAGE CENTRE

 Current Activities, Membership & Organisation

-The display by a team of some 30 attendants of the iconic model railway at Stansted House has been a focus of our activities.
+The display of the iconic model railway at Stansted House by a team of some 30 attendants has been a focus of our activities.
 In parallel, a website has been developed to publicise our activities, and subsequently to become a ‘virtual museum’.

 We have also been seeking a ‘home’ for the museum with one option under consideration being to lease the unused offices in the local Railway Station.
 This would reinforce our mission by creating a ‘Community Hub’.

 Over the last three years, a series of communications have been delivered via our website, articles in the RCA magazine, and at a series of public meetings including a stall at the Village Fairs.
-Volunteers have come forward for the charitable trust, for the management working group, and for attendants to interpreting the model railway.
-Volunteers have offered many articles, photographs and archive material for the website, including undertaking historical and geographical researches.
+Volunteers have come forward for the charitable trust, for the management working group, and for attendants to interpret the model railway.
+Other Volunteers have offered many articles, photographs and archive material for the website, including undertaking historical and geographical researches.

 RCHC welcomes the interest of all residents in historical and geographical matters concerning both our environment and the community.
 The website is intended as a window for viewing and understanding our activities and achievements potentially available in every household.

 The model railway and can be viewed during the open season at Stansted House (from Easter to September).
 It is described on the website;